Prevents installation of composer packages with known security vulnerabilities: no API, simply require it

 For example, try following:

-composer require --dev roave/security-advisories:dev-master # following commands will fail: composer require symfony/symfony:2.5.2 composer require zendframework/zendframework:2.3.1
+composer require --dev roave/security-advisories:dev-latest # following commands will fail: composer require symfony/symfony:2.5.2 composer require zendframework/zendframework:2.3.1

 The checks are only executed when adding a new dependency via